time-link/timelink-docs/README.md

 Also options for features in the sections side-bar in https://squidfunk.github.io/mkdocs-material/setup/setting-up-navigation

 Note than _table of contents_ in MKDocs refers to the structure of a page as defined by usage of '#' and is shown on the right of the page.

+## MKDocs plugins used

+Other than the plugins assocated with Material for MKDocs, we use:

+- mdkocs-callouts: to convert Obsidian style callouts to mkdocs callouts (https://github.com/sondregronas/mkdocs-callouts)

 ## Style guidelines